-- (3) No placement of vehicles, trailers, equipment, construction materials, or temporary structures will occur within the CRZ of protected trees. - (b) It shall be unlawful for any person to conduct any activity within the critical root zone (CRZ) of any tree designated to be retained, including but not limited to the placing of any solvents, material, construction machinery, or soil within the CRZ. - (c) The parks and forestry operations manager, community development department director, or his or her designee shall make a determination as to those trees which can reasonably be expected to survive the permitted activity.
+(3) No placement of vehicles, trailers, equipment, contruction materials, or temporary structures will occur within the CRZ of protected trees.

+(b) It shall be unlawful for any person to conduct any activity within the drip line of any tree designated to be retained, including but not limited to the placing of any solvents, material, construction machinery, or soil within the drip line.

+(c) A City Arborist and/or City Woodlands Consultant or their designee, The city forester, or his designee, shall make a determination as to those trees which can reasonably be expected to survive the permitted activity.
 Particular consideration shall be given to the impact of changes in grade, deposition of storm water, duration of storm water encroachment, oil leaks, species of the impacted trees, soil types, soil compaction, the distance of earth moving activities from individual trees, and other construction or developmental activities which impact the area around the trees, irrespective of whether the activity is in the immediate vicinity of the affected trees.
 Trees which cannot be reasonably expected to survive shall be removed.
 Those trees which are removed pursuant to this section shall be considered in the calculation of replacement trees under section 37-8.

+(Ord.
+No. 86-125.02, § 12.01, 12-15-86; Ord.
+No. 93-125.07, Pt.
+IV, 2-1-93; Ord.
+No. 98-125.11, Pt.
+IV, 2-9-98)

-- Sec.
+Sec.
 37-10.
-Taking property without compensation. - (a) This chapter shall not be construed to abrogate rights or authority otherwise provided by law. - (b) For the purposes of determining if there has been a taking of property without just compensation under state law, an owner of property who has sought and has been denied a permit or has been made subject to modifications or conditions in the permit under this chapter may file an action in a court of competent jurisdiction. - (c) If the court determines that an action of the city pursuant to this chapter constitutes a taking of the property of a person, then the court shall order the city, at the city's option, to do one or more of the following: - (1) Compensate the property owner for the full amount of the lost value; - (2) Purchase the property in the public interest as determined before its value was affected by this chapter; - (3) Modify its action with respect to the property so as to minimize the detrimental effect to the property's value; and - (4) Modify its action with respect to the property so that the action will not constitute a taking of the property.
+Taking property without compensation.

+(a) This chapter shall not be construed to abrogate rights or authority otherwise provided by law.

+(b) For the purposes of determining if there has been a taking of property without just compensation under state law, an owner of property who has sought and has been denied a permit or has been made subject to modifications or conditions in the permit under this chapter may file an action in a court of competent jurisdiction.

-Secs.
-37-11-37-25. - Reserved.
+(c) If the court determines that an action of the city pursuant to this chapter constitutes a taking of the property of a person, then the court shall order the city, at the city's option, to do one (1) or more of the following:

+(1) Compensate the property owner for the full amount of the lost value;

+(2) Purchase the property in the public interest as determined before its value was affected by this chapter;

+(3) Modify its action with respect to the property so as to minimize the detrimental effect to the property's value; and

+(4) Modify its action with respect to the property so that the action will not constitute a taking of the property.

+(Ord.
+No. 86-125.02, § 14.01, 12-15-86) Secs.
+37-11--37-25.
+Reserved

-ARTICLE II. - PERMIT
+ARTICLE II.
+PERMIT

 Sec.
-37-26. - Required.
+37-26.
+Required.

-- (a) Except for those activities expressly permitted by section 37-27, it shall be unlawful for any person to conduct any activity within a regulated woodland site without first having obtained a use permit upon proper application including the following activities: - (1) Removing, damaging or destroying any tree or similar woody vegetation of any d.b.h.
-A woodland area that is also within a wetland or watercourse regulated by article V of chapter 12 shall not be exempt from the requirements of this chapter; - (2) Removing, damaging or destroying any historic or specimen tree; and - (3) Land clearing or grubbing, regardless of whether such activity is part of the land development or otherwise.
+(a) Except for those activities expressly permitted by section 37-27, it shall be unlawful for any person to conduct any activity within a woodlands area without first having obtained a use permit upon proper application including the following activities:

+(1) Removing, damaging or destroying any tree or similar woody vegetation of any d.b.h.
+A woodlands area that is also within a wetland or watercourse regulated by Article V of Chapter 12 shall not be exempt from the requirements of this chapter;

+(2) Removing, damaging or destroying any historic or specimen tree; and

+(3) Land clearing or grubbing.